 General Motors installed the first robot in a plant in New Jersey in 1962.
 For a long time, robots were only suited for work in industrial manufacturing because they weren’t safe for people to be around while they were in use.

 The first robots were large robotic arms that could move according to programming.
 The innovators knew that people would dislike machines taking over people’s jobs.
 As a result they initially focused on shifting jobs dangerous or harmful jobs to robotic technology.
 This strategy was successful and robotic technology was adopted in potentially dangerous situations, such as welding and lifting heavy machinery.

-BONUS: Before you read further, download our Warehouse Management Software Whitepaper to see how Logiwa uses real-time data to help you optimize your warehouses processes.
+BONUS: Before you read further, download our Warehouse Management Whitepaper to see how Logiwa uses real-time data to help you optimize your warehouse processes.